The Buffrs Book

 This command prepares the current directory as a Buffrs project, by creating a

-) as well as proto
+manifest file (Proto.toml) as well as proto and proto/vendor directories.

 By default, if no name is given, the current directory name is used as the package name.
 Note that there are special constraints on valid package names (see Package Name Specification for more details).

-By default, if no package type is provided, impl
+By default, if no package type is provided, impl (implementation) will be

 used.
 The meaning of this is described in Package